Tips on How to Increase Metabolism and Boost Your Energy Level.

 - Eat Spicy Food

-Spice up your food with chilli, stews and red paper flakes.
+Spice up your food with chili, stews and red paper flakes.
 Eating spicy food can have a temporary effect for kicking start your metabolism, but if you eat spicy food more often, it can gradually improve your metabolism.
 You can add chopped red or green chilli pepper to your cooked food to boost your metabolic rate.

 - Add More Protein

 Make protein a part of your balanced diet.
 You can start by replacing some carbs with lean meat, protein-rich food that can boost your metabolism.
-A good source of protein you can eat include fish, white meat chicken, nuts, beans, eggs, low-fat dairy products, lean beef and tofu.
+A good source of protein you can eat include fish, white meat chicken, nuts, beans, eggs, low-fat dairy products, lean beef, and tofu.
 Your body will eventually burn more calorie than it does when you eat fat or carbohydrates.